ember-learn/guides-source/guides/release/services/index.md

 }
 ```

-With this technique, the tracked data provided by `this.arg.foo` is lazily evaluated in `VanillaClass`, allowing the `VanillaClass` to participate in lazy evaluation and auto-tracking like everywherer else you may be used to in an app.
+With this technique, the tracked data provided by `this.arg.foo` is lazily evaluated in `VanillaClass`, allowing the `VanillaClass` to participate in lazy evaluation and auto-tracking like every where else you may be used to in an app.